MA, MSc, Postgraduate Certificate, Postgraduate Diploma

 Find information on paying fees by instalments

 In addition, there is an external placement module and an individual research project.
-Optional modules include quantitative and/or qualitative research methods, and a choice of postgraduate modules to suit specific personal development needs (in agreement with the Course Director).
 The individual module components contribute towards 60 percent of the MA/MSc grade, with the research dissertation contributing the remaining 40 percent.

-This is a one year (12 month) or 27 month part-time course and can be studied as an MA or MSc (dependent on whether the focus is on quantitative or qualitative methodologies).
-Selected components of this masters programme can also be taken to gain a postgraduate certificate (PGCert 60 credits, part time over 9 months) or a diploma (PGDip 120 credits over 9 months) as continuing professional development for those already working in this area.
+The Masters can be taken is a one year full-time (12 month) or part-time (24 month) course and can be studied as an MA or MSc (dependent on whether the focus is on quantitative or qualitative methodologies).
+Selected components of this Masters programme can also be taken to gain a postgraduate certificate or a diploma as continuing professional development for those already working in this area.

 Some suggested text books

 Dolins F. L. Ed.
 (1999) Attitudes to animals: views in animal welfare.
 Cambridge : Cambridge University Press.

 Fine A. H. Ed.
 (2010) Handbook on animal-assisted therapy : Theoretical foundations and guidelines for practice.
 Amsterdam; London : Academic Press.